-There are numerous technical or specialized periodicals that deal with all aspects of technology and doing business in Germany.
+There are numerous technical or specialized periodicals and websites that deal with all aspects of technology and doing business in Germany.
 In addition, Germany has a well-developed array of newspapers and magazines which offer the opportunity to gather information and advertise products and services.

 Laws against misleading advertisements differ widely from member state to member state within the EU.
-To respond to this imperfection in the internal market, the Commission adopted a directive, in force since October 1986, to establish minimum and objective criteria regarding truth in advertising.
+To respond to this issue in the internal market, the Commission adopted a directive, in force since October 1986, to establish minimum and objective criteria regarding truth in advertising.
 The Directive was amended in October 1997 to include comparative advertising.
 Under the Directive, misleading advertising is defined as any "advertising which in any way, including its presentation, deceives or is likely to deceive the persons to whom it is addressed or whom it reaches and which, by reason of its deceptive nature, is likely to affect their economic behavior or which for those reasons, injures or is likely to injure a competitor."
-Member states can authorize even more extensive protection under their national laws.
+Member States can authorize even more extensive protection under their national laws.

-Comparative advertising, subject to certain conditions, is defined as "advertising which explicitly or by implication identifies a competitor or goods or services by a competitor."
+Comparative advertising, subject to certain conditions, is defined as "advertising which explicitly or by implication identifies a competitor or goods or services of a competitor."
 Member States can, and in some cases have, restricted misleading or comparative advertising.

 The EU adopted Directive 2005/29/EC concerning fair business practices in a further attempt to tighten consumer protection rules.
 These rules outlaw several aggressive or deceptive marketing practices such as pyramid schemes, "liquidation sales" when a shop is not closing down, and artificially high prices as the basis for discounts in addition to other potentially misleading advertising practices.
 Certain rules on advertising to children are also set out.